 2. Skechers Women’s Work Relaxed Fit Sure Track

-Right of the bat, this shoe from Skechers is designed for people that stand on their fit for hours.
+Right of the bat, this shoe from Skechers is designed for people that stand on their feet for hours.
 It’s supportive and comfortable, and if you stand on your feet for 16 hours or more, this is the work shoe that you would want to wear.
 This is the type of shoe that will massage your feet all day long.

 When you wear it for the first time, you will feel a comfortable memory foam pad under the base of your toes.
 It has a slip-resistant sole that will provide all-day traction.
 With this shoe on your feet, you won’t have to worry about wet and oily surfaces, thanks to the slip-resistant nitrile rubber traction outsole.